Slovenian wine: Drava Region

 The Drava Wine-Growing Region (Podravska vinorodna dežela) is the largest wine region in Slovenia and is subdivided into 7 districts.
 The Radgona-Kapela district was the first Slovenia wine region to produce sparkling (penina) wine using the méthode champenoise in 1852.
 The Ljutomer-Ormož district includes the village of Jeruzalem which is known for white wine made from Dišeči Traminec and Ranina.
 Along with Radgona-Kapela and the Maribor district, Ljutomer-Ormož produces some of the best examples of Drava Valley wine.
 While the Haloze district is improving in quality, that district along with the Prekmurje, Central Slovene Hills, and Šmarje-Virštanj districts have small production that is consumed locally.
 Nearly 97% of the wine made in the Drava Valley region is white wine.
-Other grape varieties found in the Drava Valley include Chasselas, Gamay, Kerner, Kraljevina, Muškat Otonel, Portugalka, Ranfol, Rizvanec, Rumeni Muškat, Zeleni Silvanec, Zlahtnina, and Zweigelt.
+Other grape varieties found in the Drava Valley include Chasselas, Gamay, Kerner, Kraljevina, Muscat Ottonel, Blauer Portugieser, Ranfol, Rizvanec, Muscat, Zeleni Silvanec, Zlahtnina, and Zweigelt.

 Viticulture and winemaking

 In Slovenia, many vineyards are located along slopes or hillsides in terraced rows.
 Historically vines were trained in a pergola style that optimizes fruit yields.
 However the emphasis on higher quality wine production has encouraged more vineyards to switch to a Guyot style of vine training.
 The steep terrain of most vineyards encourages the using of manual harvesting over mechanical.

-Wines in Slovenia have traditionally follow the Austrian preference of single varietal over blended wines but the production of blended wines are on the rise.
+Wines in Slovenia have traditionally followed the Austrian preference of single varietal over blended wines but the production of blended wines are on the rise.
 While wines were historically aged in large Slovenian or Slavonian wooden cask, the trend has been to use small and varying sizes of French and Slovenian oak barrels.
 In the Littoral both red and white wines often go through Malolactic fermentation with the Drava Valley and the Sava Valley typically using that technique only for red wine production.
 In the Littoral, dessert wines are made in a passito style with the Brda region specialize in wines made from Verduc and Pikolit.
-In the Drava Valley region, botrytized wines are produced from Laški Rizling, Renski Rizling and Šipon and classified in a system similar to the German wine classification based on sweetness-ranging from pozna trgatev (Spätlese), izbor (Auslese), jagodni izbor (Beerenauslese), ledeno vino (Eiswein) and suhi jagodni izbor (Trockenbeerenauslese).
+In the Drava Valley region, botrytized wines are produced from Welschriesling, Riesling, and Šipon and classified in a system similar to the German wine classification based on sweetness-ranging from pozna trgatev (Spätlese), izbor (Auslese), jagodni izbor (Beerenauslese), ledeno vino (Eiswein) and suhi jagodni izbor (Trockenbeerenauslese).

 Slovenian wine acts stipulate that all wines must be submitted to chemical analysis and tastings prior to being released on the market.
 After testing the wines are assigned a quality level according to a system similar to the European Union's QWPSR system-Quality Wines Produced in Specified Regions.
 The quality categories are the following: